WAY MORE THAN DYNAMIC AUDIO BENDING !

-The GUI features all the ELASTIC BENDER controls, most of the parameters can be MIDI learned and controlled by an external MIDI Hardware or automation which gives you far more control and expression.
+Most of ELASTIC Bender's parameters support automation and can also be MIDI learned and controlled by external MIDI Hardware, which gives you far more ways to be experimental.

 (Additional technical info is into the manual.)

-The ELASTIC Bender EL-2 MODE B use only a few stages (10ms) and is suitable for real time playing while the MODE D use more stages (300ms) which make it more useful when the wet signal is blended with the dry source.
+If used in real time, ELASTIC Bender EL-2 MODE B use only a few delay stages (10ms) and is suitable for real time playing while the MODE D uses more stages (300ms) which makes it more useful when the wet signal is blended with the dry source.

-There is no similar effect that I can think of as a VST effect, the auto bend is only featured in some ZOOM multi effects unit (first seen on a 9030 Pro FX Unit) and is known as the "bendchorus" it only feature a short bend ability though and there are no other controls besides the speed and depth.
+There is no similar effect that I can think of as a plugin effect, the auto bend concept is only featured in some ZOOM multi effects unit (first seen on a 9030 Pro FX Unit) and is known as the "bendchorus" it only features a short bend ability though and there are no other controls besides the speed and depth.

-As a musician I have found that an auto dynamic bend effect is very close to the expressivity of a dynamic wah pedal and that this effect should be more known and more used, a special trick of mine is to use it either as a solo send FX for Stereo Flanging craziness or to use it in dynamic pitch mode with a Wah pedal before.
+As a musician and also guitarist I think that an auto dynamic bend effect is very close to the expressivity given by a dynamic envelope filter pedal and that this effect should be more known and more used, a special trick of mine is to use it either as a solo send FX for Stereo Flanging craziness or to use it in dynamic pitch mode with a Wah pedal before for extreme funkiness.

-Maybe I will make a hardware boutique pedal at some point... :)
+Maybe I will make a hardware boutique pedal or rack at some point... :)

-For now there is a quick overview that should get you started!ELASTIC BENDER MANUAL V1.
+For now here is a quick overview that should get you started!ELASTIC BENDER MANUAL V2.

 You can check your current version with a right click on the GUI.